 When it comes to writing music, a lot of people give up on their dream because of the hard work that goes into it.
 You’re unlikely to become a songwriter over night, and many people who get started don’t make any profits off of it.
 At times, it may be easier to just move onto something else rather than wait for another producer to get back to you.
 But there are always the encouraging stories of young artists who worked for many years to get discovered, and once they were, never had to look back.

 In the mean time, it’s always good advice to keep building your skills.
-While you wait for a producer, maybe learn a few production skills yourself.
+While you wait for a producer, maybe learn a few production skills yourself, or explore new song ideas.
 Learn about music marketing and social media presence, brand building – the business side of music is just as important as the creative side these days.
 The more you know, the better off you’ll be.

 Although it may seem hard to believe, every famous artist started somewhere small.
 You just have to keep your motivation and inspiration levels up, be persistent, and stay positive.
 Who knows?
 Your song could be the next top-charting single, and all it took was a little brain power, determination, and luck.